cutterdawes/PotemkinActivations/README.md

 ### Accessing the Data

-* Each subdirectory includes labels along with the corresponding model inferences.
-* At the root of the `BenchmarkDataset` directory, we provide an API in `main.py` for convenient computation and access to various dataset functionalities.
-This API includes iterators for each category—define, classify, generate, and edit—to easily retrieve labels, inferences, and dataset metadata.
+* We provide an iterator for each task.
+The iterator provides access to labeled model responses in a standardized format.
+* A sample API for using the iterators is provided in `BenchmarkDataset/main.py`.
-* The source code of the iterators themselves can be found in `iterators.py`.
+* The source code for the iterators themselves can be accessed in `BenchmarkDataset/iterators.py`.
 * Helper functions to compute potemkin rates can be found in `potemkin_rates.py`.
-* To reproduce Table 1, call `print_potemkin_rate_by_task` in `potemkin_rates.py`.
 * Additional configuration details, such as the lists of models and concepts, are defined in the `constants.py` file.

-Explore each section and leverage these tools to streamline your analysis and evaluation processes.

----

 ## Automatic Evaluation